 In 1777, the new architect destroyed what his predecessor had built and began to build again, this time as a copy of the Pantheon.
 With the outbreak of the French Revolution, the work was halted again.
 The revolutionaries did not see the need for another church and therefore proposals were made to change the purpose of the building - a library, a dance hall or an indoor market, but despite the proposals, nothing was actually done.

 In 1806 Napoleon appointed a new architect, who would build a hall of fame, "a temple for the glory of the mighty army" at his request.
 The new architect destroyed the building for a third time and decided to go for a classic style, based on a model of an ancient Greek temple.
 It soon became apparent that the construction of the Arc de Triomphe, whose purpose was identical, eliminated the need for a church.
 Construction was stopped again.
 Years passed and this architect has also died - when the building is still not finished.

 It was not until 1842 that it was decided to complete the construction.
 52 pillars each 20 meters tall glorify it today.
 Around it and its bronze doors are carved scenes of the Ten Commandments.
-One of the best organs of Paris is set up in the church.
+One of the best organs of Paris is set up in this church.